Available Sandbox Sizes

 Automatic Recommendations

-Based on usage patterns, Codegen may suggest:
+Based on usage patterns, Codegen may suggest:- Optimal sandbox sizes for specific repositories

 - Cost-saving opportunities through downsizing